mukunda-/Delleren/manual.md

 -----
 ## Configuration

-Type `/delleren config` in your chat window to open the Delleren configuration panel.
+Right-click the minimap icon and select "Open Configuration" to open the Delleren configuration panel.
+You can also type `/delleren config`.

 Configuration sections: